 World Heavyweight Boxing Champion Muhammed Ali addressed a mass rally of Jamaican Moslems in Kingston National Stadium on Sunday (29 December).

-World Heavyweight Boxing Champion Muhammed Ali addressed a mass rally of Jamaican Moslems in Kingston National Stadium on Sunday (29 December).
+Background: World Heavyweight Boxing Champion Muhammed Ali addressed a mass rally of Jamaican Moslems in Kingston National Stadium on Sunday (29 December).
 The champion, accompanied by his wife and one of his daughters, was guest of honour at the rally where the Jamaican Prime Minister michael Manley also spoke.

 Ali was in Jamaica for a three-day visit, during which he discussed with his promoter and local sports officials the possibility of staging a return bout against former champion George Foreman some time towards the end of 1975.
 The 32-year-old champion deposed Foreman in eight rounds in their October title fight in Zaire.